juergs/AirQualityMultiSensorESP_VS/README.md

 # AirQualityMultiSensorESP

 Beeing a synergy-project betwen "BME680_UniversalSensor" and "Raum(-luft)sensor (Temp, Hum, Co2, VOC, LUX)" Issued by @hdgucken and @herrmannj @FHEM.de

 Using BOSCH Sensortec static libalgosec.a for ESP8266  BSEC V1.4.7.1.
+which need some additional compiler Arduino settings, according BSEC prerequisites.

 There are a lot of configurable additional sensors:
 DHT22